WordPress and technical operations

 Delivery in motion, with evidence.

-Work is visible in staging, metrics move where we agreed, and the named lead still owns the thread.
+Work is visible in staging, metrics move where we agreed, and the same team carries context through launch.

 Recent results